 In the fall of 1974, Bob Ernst became the first Freshman Coach hired at Washington who had not rowed in the program; not the first - or the last - time Dick Erickson would break with tradition to maximize the competitiveness of his program.
 Ernst, with a strong background in athletics (football, water polo, rowing) and four years of varsity coaching experience as the head coach at Cal Irvine, had developed a team at Irvine that in 1974 pushed Erickson's V8 to the limit (Irvine defeating Cal along the way) at the 1974 Western Sprints.
 Although Erickson received some pushback from alums for this break in tradition, within a decade Ernst would not only prove Erickson's foresight correct as a highly successful freshman coach, but he would ultimately - permanently and positively - change the rowing landscape at Washington and beyond.
 Dick Erickson Collection; added 2/21

 The Husky Crew rowing schedule for 1975.
-Erickson and Ernst aggressively recruited high school athletes from the PNW region, and mailed out flyers like these to keep the opportunity top of mind for seniors headed to the University of Washington.
+Erickson and Ernst aggressively recruited high school athletes from the PNW region to walk-on to the team, and mailed out flyers like these to keep the opportunity top of mind for high school senior athletes headed to the University of Washington.
 HRF photo; added 2/21

 The 1975 JV's over Orange Coast for the Western Sprints championship on the Long Beach course.
 HRF photo; added 2/21